asyncapi/asyncapi-react/development-guide.md

        └── test                   # Tests for the Playground application
 ```

+If you make any changes in the [project structure](./README.md/#project-structure), remember to update it.

 ## Prerequisites

 Use the following tools to develop the AsyncApi React component: